 Checking Your Computer For Performance Issues

-Windows users: The first thing to check is your CPU usage as follows:
+First, check your CPU usage as follows:

 - When you start up your computer (before starting the Musiah app), right-click the task bar and select "Start task manager".